thevenonv/TAM_Technical_Assessment/README.md

 - Secure server-side payment capture
 - Back-office refund management (full & partial) with PayPal webhooks for near real-time updates

-PayPal is the source of truth; no local JSON cache is used anymore.

 ## 2. Server-Side API Endpoints

 ### Storefront Endpoints